Introduction and model history - 2026 Mercedes CLA

 Mercedes-Benz is revolutionising its compact 'coupe-like saloon' - the CLA - by offering it in fully electric guise for the first time.
 Set to take on rivals like the Polestar 2, Tesla Model 3, BMW I4 and BYD Seal, the new, electric Mercedes CLA isn’t holding back on the specification.

-Base versions of the electric Merc CLA will feature rear-wheel drive and one motor, combined with a smaller 58kWh battery, with higher spec models gaining a 4Matic four-wheel drive with a decoupling front motor, a larger silicon carbide chemistry 85kWh battery pack.
+Base versions of the electric Merc CLA, which we will get first in the UK, will feature rear-wheel drive and one motor, with a 85kWh battery.
+Later models are set to get a smaller 58kWh battery, with higher spec models gaining a 4Matic four-wheel drive with a decoupling front motor.
 A two-speed gearbox, 800 Volt technology, intelligent brake regeneration, a multi-source heat pump and up to 320kW DC charging power is technology derived from Mercedes-Benz’s record-breaking Vision EQXX concept car.

 Range, battery and charging